Kitware/CMake/Help/manual/ctest.1.rst

  useful for debugging dashboard problems.

 ``--output-on-failure``
  Output anything outputted by the test program if the test should fail.
-This option can also be enabled by setting the environment variable CTEST_OUTPUT_ON_FAILURE
+ This option can also be enabled by setting the environment variable ``CTEST_OUTPUT_ON_FAILURE``.

 ``-F``
  Enable failover.